manufacturing-industry/Perseus/README.md

 #Perseus
-Perseus is a command line service runner based on Symfony Console
+Perseus is a command line service runner boilerplate based on Symfony Console

 ##Installation
 Perseus is a PSR-4 compatible package.
 You can install it via composer as a package in your application.